hsnaydd/validetta/README.md

 # Validetta

-Validetta is a tiny jQuery plugin which you can do client-side validation of your forms.
+Validetta is a tiny JavaScript library which you can do client-side validation of your forms.
 It aims to decrease your burden with easy usage and flexible structure.

 [View Demos](http://lab.hasanaydogdu.com/validetta/#examples)